henninghall/react-native-date-picker/README.md

   </tr>
   </table>

-## Stand-alone
+## Inlined

-The second option is to use the picker stand-alone.
-Inlined in a view or a custom made modal. <a href="#example-2-standalone">See code</a>.
+The second option is to use the inlined picker.
+For instance in a view or a custom made modal. <a href="#example-2-inlined">See code</a>.

 <table>
    <tr>